WebAssembly/spec/document/core/exec/runtime.rst

 ~~~~~~~~~~~~~~~~~

 An *element instance* is the runtime representation of an :ref:`element segment <syntax-elem>`.
-It holds a list of references and their common :ref:`type <syntax-reftype>`.
+It holds a list of references and its :ref:`type <syntax-reftype>`.

 $${syntax: eleminst}

+It is an invariant of the semantics that all elements of a segment have a type :ref:`matching <match-reftype>` ${:elemtype}.

 .. index:: ! data instance, data segment, embedder, byte